 - For white wine, a dry Riesling, Pinot Grigio, Sauvignon Blanc, or Chardonnay would pair nicely with this dish.

 - If you prefer red wine, try a Chianti or Sangiovese.
 Since this recipe calls for 3/4 cup of wine, I like to cook with a white wine that’s good enough to drink.
 Add a little to the dish, and drink the rest of the bottle with dinner.

 - Not a wine person?
 Pair an Italian Margarita with your chicken cacciatore instead.

 - To Store.
-Refrigerator leftovers in an airtight storage container for up to 4 days.
+Place leftovers in fridge in an airtight container for up to 4 days.

-- Dutch Oven.
+- Skillet.
 An essential tool in my kitchen for making delicious recipes like this chicken cacciatore.

 - Sharp Chef’s Knife.
 Easily chop vegetables, meat, fruit, and more with a high-quality knife like this one.